BES Insights page 2 of 3

 Read Reading the Room: How Chairs Steer Committees Toward Stronger Hires

-• Industry Trends/Chad Lawrence
+• Industry Trends/Chad Martin Lawrence

 Redefining Work: Navigating Hybrid Models in a Post-Pandemic World